devliwa/figma/Section 2: Wireframing - Low Fidelity/README.md

 🔹 Naming Frames

 Always name your frames for clarity — like:
-- Login Screen
 - Homepage
+- Features
-- Product Card
+- Checkout
-- Header
+- Confirmation

 ✅ You can rename by double-clicking the frame name in the Layers panel on the left.